steijehillewaert/MAIII_MOBI/README.md

 ## Install Instructions

-Install project dependencies npm install or yarn
+Install project dependencies 'npm install' or 'yarn'

 ### Frontend development

-Run the project with development server on port 8080: npm run development or yarn development
+Run the project with development server on port 8080:
+`npm run development` or `yarn development`